WenceslausIV/bp-sdf-cbf/README.md

 **Authors:** Siwon Jo, Yanze Zhang, Yupeng Yang, and Wenhao Luo

+> **📢 Notice regarding Code and Paper Release:** > The full code and arXiv pre-print are currently withheld as we are extending this work for journal submission.

+## 📌 Overview
-Our framework guarantees real-time collision avoidance for robot and obstacles with irregular geometries utilizing Bernstein polynomial approximations.
+Our framework guarantees real-time collision avoidance for robot and obstacles with irregular geometries utilizing Control Barrier Functions and Bernstein polynomial approximations.

 ## 🎥 Demonstrations
 <img width="800" height="450" alt="ICRA26_5283_VI_i-ezgif com-video-to-gif-converter (2)" src="https://github.com/user-attachments/assets/70f30d34-b065-43e4-82ff-5d2865a87c64" />